joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/EC4r6BP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-18. Continue Setting up osTicket in the browser (click Continue) Name Helpdesk Default email (receives email from customers)
+18. With the permissions set up, I continued setting up osTicket in my browser by clicking "Continue".
+I provided a name for the helpdesk and set the default email address that receives email from customers.
 </p>
 <br />
 <p>
 <img src="https://imgur.com/K5pqidt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-19. From the Installation Files, download and install HeidiSQL.
-Open Heidi SQL
-Create a new session, root/Password1
-Connect to the session
-Create a database called “osTicket”
+19. Next, I downloaded and installed HeidiSQL from the installation files.
+I opened HeidiSQL and created a new session with the username "root" and password "Password1", once there I created a dabase called “osTicket”.

 </p>
 <br />